Saw Mill Run Boulevard - State Route 51

 Construction - The Library Road Extension - 1929/1930

-The road network at the Whited Street (Oak Street) intersection required a complete reconfiguration and reconstruction, as there was no actual through road at this point, just a merging of several different streets.
+Another engineering difficult was overcoming the multiple road network near the Whited Street (Oak Street) intersection.
+This would require a complete reconfiguration and reconstruction, as there was no single intersection or actual through road at this point, just a merging of several different streets.

 * Thanks to Tim Killmeyer for many of the Phase One and Phase Two images *